graycoreio/daffodil/SECURITY.md

 Think first, if you're uncertain whether or not you will be able to access a system you should not be able to, please reach out first and we happily will work with you to safely test the vulnerability.

 #### Do no harm
-No matter the scenario you are pentetration testing, **do not** damage or leave a system in a more vulnerable state than when you arrived.
+No matter the scenario you are penetration testing, **do not** damage or leave a system in a more vulnerable state than when you arrived.

 #### Do not attack users
 Don't attack a company that uses Daffodil and claim we told you to.
 We explicitly have not.